-Business requirements should be elaborated during iterations and merge together with usability and technological requirements into the final performance requirements, which can be verified during testing and monitored in production.
+Business requirements should be elaborated during design and development, and merge together with usability and technological requirements into the final performance requirements, which can be verified during testing and monitored in production.
 The main reason why we separate these categories is to understand where the requirement comes from.
 Is it a fundamental business requirement and the system fails if we miss it, or is it a result of a design decision that may be changed if necessary.

-A significant difference between traditional and agile methods is in specification.
-Traditional requirements engineering/architect's vocabulary is very different from the terminology used in development, performance testing, or capacity planning.
-Performance and scalability are often referred to as examples of Quality Attributes (QA), a part of Non-functional Requirements (NFR).
+Requirements engineering / architect's vocabulary is very different from what is used in performance testing or capacity planning.
+Performance and scalability are often referred to as examples of Quality Attributes (QA), a part of Nonfunctional Requirements (NFR).